brianshumate/vaultron/examples/tls/README-IMPORT.md

 # Import CAs

-To import and reconfigure CAs on a new Vaultron, do these steps or use `eyebeams_pki`:
+To import and reconfigure CAs on a new Vaultron, do these steps or use `eyebeams_tls`:

 ### Tune Root CA